atsepkov/RapydScript/README.md

 Function calling with optional arguments
 -------------------------------------------
 RapydScript supports the same function calling format as Python.
-You can have named optional arguments, create functions with variable numbers of arguments and variable numbers of named arguments.
+You can have named optional arguments, create functions with variable numbers of arguments and variable number of named arguments.
 Some examples will illustrate this best:

 	def foo(a, b=2):
 		return [a, b]